azbennett/group_project_1/README.md

 Ginger
  1 Can we better visualize the number of crashes based on the time of day, month, or number of vehicles through scatter plots.

- 2 Can we use the time of day as a prediciton method for future crashes?
+ 2 Can we use the time of day as a prediction method for future crashes?

- 3 Does winter or summer have any effect on the number of accidents?
+ 3 Did winter or summer have any effect on the number of accidents?

-**#Datasets to be used:**
+**#Datasets used:**

  - [https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes  ](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes)
  - Motor Vehicle Collisions - Crashes -